Bhumikakhulbe/Introduction-and-Flow-control/README.md

 Module1.1 AREA AND PERIMETER
-I have made different functions for different shapes and have used different formulas for area and perimeter of different shapes.
+Firstly print the list of shapes and ask the user to enter any shape from the list.
+The choice can be either a serial number or the Name of shape.
-These functions will take the radius, side, length, breadth, height of the shapes as per need and calculate the area and perimeter using certain formulas.
+According to the choice of user the various parameters are taken as input i.e radius, sides, length, breadth, base and height.
-Then I've printed a list of shapes and asked the user to enter the shape from the list.
+After taking the input from the user the code will check the if-elif-else conditions and check which condition stands true.
-According to the choice of user the function belonging to that shape will be called and the output will be printed.
+It will then provide the area and perimeter of the selected shape.

 Module1.2 NUMBER GUESSING GAME
-I have used the module random and the function random.randint(lower,upper) which generates any random number between the given range i.e between Lower and upper.
+The module random is used in this program.
-The Game will start with some starting statements.
+The function random.randint(lower,upper) is used to generate a random number between the given range i.e between Lower and upper.
-The loop will run 6 times and ask you your guess and then the if, elif and else statements will check whether the entered number in between the range or not.
+Here lower is taken as 0 and upper is taken as 100.
+The print function will print the statements and then the loop will run 6 times and ask you your guess.
-Then it will check whether the number is greater than, less than or equal to the generated number or not.
-If the user guessed the correct answer the loop will break.
+The if function will check whether the entered number is in between the range or not.
-It will print the output respectively.
+Then the elif and else functions will check whether the number is greater than, less than or equal to the generated number or not and print accordingly.
-Once the game is finished it will print the ending statement.
+If the user guessed the correct answer the loop will break and the print function will print the statements.